haven1network/haven1-validator-docs/ACTIVITIES.md

   Admin Key:

-  Depending on the cloud provider you run the following commadn for the admin key:
+  Depending on the cloud provider you run the following command for the admin key:

   AWS: